-You could make these, today, and a second batch tomorrow.
+You could make this Cinnamon Blossom, today, and a second batch tomorrow.

 Weeks ago I saw an amazing bread design.
 It intrigued me so much that I began looking at other decorative bread designs and learned the Russians know how to make bread look amazing!

 It’s a simple poppy seed bread.
 But isn’t it amazing?